-Flying from LAX to Honolulu in route to the Philippines was an interesting experience, but it allowed to me try out all of United’s more Premium products.
-I was flying on an Elite upgrade from LAX to HNL and am a Star Alliance Gold member, which allowed me to access not only Premier check in, but also the United Club at LAX.
+Flying from Los Angeles to Honolulu in route to the Philippines was an interesting experience, but it allowed to me try out all of United’s more Premium products.
+I was flying on an Elite upgrade from LAX to HNL and am a Star Alliance Gold member, which allowed me to access not only Premier check in, but also the United Club lounge access at LAX.

 After such a joyful time with the TSA, I headed towards my gate, but I wanted to stop by the United Club first.
 Check out the United Club review at LAX here.
-I needed a drink after my experience with the TSA and the United Club was a perfect place to find a Bloody Mary!
+I needed a drink after my experience with the TSA and the but also the United Club Lounge was a perfect place to find a Bloody Mary.

 After a short stop by the Club, the monitors had said my plane was boarding, so I headed down to the gate.
 Upon arriving at the gate, I found out the plane was not boarding yet, because they said the catering truck had not arrived.
 Despite this announcement, I could see the catering truck at the planeside and I could see people loading items onto the plane.
 Odd I thought, the United Gate agents just flat out lied about why the boarding was delayed.
 I decided to hang out by the gate because I wanted to see what would happen.
 It was now 9:35 and our schedule departure time was 9:43, yet the plane status still read “on-time”.
 Shortly after, the gate agents announced they were going to begin boarding, however they were going to start with ONLY those in economy.
 Those sitting in the Premium cabin would have to wait because the catering truck/carts were blocking the 1st class cabin.
 After the econ cabin was boarded around 10am, the first class cabin was able to board the plane.